Administrator

 - Certification

-This exam is designed for you, if you’re looking to demonstrate foundational-level knowledge of cloud-based solutions to facilitate productivity and collaboration among on-site, remote, and hybrid workers.
+This certification is designed for you, if you’re looking to demonstrate foundational-level knowledge of cloud-based solutions to facilitate productivity and collaboration among on-site, remote, and hybrid workers.
 As a candidate, you may: Have knowledge of cloud-based solutions.
 Be new to Microsoft 365.
-You can use this exam to prepare for other Microsoft certifications, but it’s not a prerequisite for the related ones.
+You can use this certification to prepare for other Microsoft certifications, but it’s not a prerequisite for the related ones.
 As a candidate, you should be able to recommend Microsoft 365 solutions that address common organizational IT challenges.
-You should understand how Microsoft 365 solutions: Improve productivity Facilitate collaboration Optimize communications Help secure data Identity and facilitate compliance You should be able to recommend solutions for: Endpoint and application management Desktop virtualization Automated operating system deployment Reporting and analytics You should be familiar with Microsoft 365 licensing, deployment and migration assistance, and support options for organizations looking to maximize their investment in the cloud.
+You should understand how Microsoft 365 solutions: Improve productivity Facilitate collaboration Optimize communications Help secure data Identify and facilitate compliance You should be able to recommend solutions for: Endpoint and application management Desktop virtualization Automated operating system deployment Reporting and analytics You should be familiar with Microsoft 365 licensing, deployment and migration assistance, and support options for organizations looking to maximize their investment in the cloud.

 - Certification

 As a candidate for this certification, you should be a server or desktop administrator with subject matter expertise in designing, implementing, managing, and maintaining Microsoft Azure Virtual Desktop experiences and remote apps for any device.
-To deliver these experiences, you should work closely with: Azure administrators Azure architects Microsoft 365 administrators Azure security engineers Azure Stack HCI administrators You should have experience with Azure technologies, including: Compute Networking Identity Storage Resiliency You should be able to manage end-user desktop environments, including delivering applications and configuring user settings.
+To deliver these experiences, you should work closely with: Azure administrators Azure architects Microsoft 365 administrators Azure security engineers Azure Local administrators You should have experience with Azure technologies, including: Compute Networking Identity Storage Resiliency You should be able to manage end-user desktop environments, including delivering applications and configuring user settings.
 You should use the Azure portal, templates, scripting, and command-line tools to manage an Azure Virtual Desktop deployment.

 - Certification

 As an Information Security Administrator, you plan and implement information security of sensitive data by using Microsoft Purview and related services.
 You’re responsible for mitigating risks by protecting data inside collaboration environments that are managed by Microsoft 365 from internal and external threats and protecting data used by AI services.
 You also implement information protection, data loss prevention, retention, insider risk management, and manage information security alerts and activities.
 You work with other roles that are responsible for governance, data, and security to evaluate and develop policies to address an organization’s information security and risk reduction goals.
 You collaborate with workload administrators, business application owners, and governance stakeholders to implement technology solutions that support the necessary policies and controls.
 This role also participates in responding to information security incidents.
 You should be familiar with all Microsoft 365 services, PowerShell, Microsoft Entra, the Microsoft Defender portal, and Microsoft Defender for Cloud Apps.
-Important Review the study guide linked on the Exam SC-401 page.

 - Certification

 As a Microsoft cybersecurity architect, you translate a cybersecurity strategy into capabilities that protect the assets, business, and operations of an organization.
 You design, guide the implementation of, and maintain security solutions that follow Zero Trust principles and best practices, including security strategies for identity, devices, data, AI, applications, network, infrastructure, and DevOps.
 Plus, you design solutions for Governance and Risk Compliance (GRC), security operations, and security posture management.
 As a cybersecurity architect, you continuously collaborate with leaders and practitioners in security, privacy, engineering, and other roles across an organization to plan and implement a cybersecurity strategy that meets the business needs of an organization.
 As a candidate for this certification, you have experience implementing or administering solutions in the following areas: identity and access, platform protection, security operations, data and AI security, application security, and hybrid and multicloud infrastructures.
 You should have expert skills in at least one of those areas, and you should have experience designing security solutions that include Microsoft security technologies.
-Important The English language version of this certification was updated on January 23, 2025.
+Important The English language version of this certification was updated on April 21, 2025.
 Review the study guide linked on the Exam SC-100 page for details about recent changes.

 - AppliedSkill